 It’s the holiday season!
 Whether you’re hosting a large family on Christmas Day or expecting friends to visit throughout the month, your entry is likely to experience a lot of traffic over the next few weeks.
-Using a few of my tips, you can create a welcoming entry space during the holidays that looks festive and works well for you.
+Using a few of my tips, you can create welcoming entry ways during the holidays that look festive and work well for you.

 - As guests approach your home, one of the first impressions they’ll have is at your front door.
 Does it say, “Welcome and Happy Holidays”?
 I prefer clean, simple door décor that lasts into the New Year.
 A bit of greenery and ribbon goes a long way.
 Also, clear from your entrance any plants that have turned brown with the cooler months.
 Traditional poinsettias in red or creamy white are great substitutes to welcome holiday guests.

 - Creating a welcoming entry during the holidays extends beyond the front door.
 Even if visitors are just stopping by for a few minutes, they often come with gifts in hand.
 Do you have a small table or settee that can be placed temporarily nearby to place gifts to give and receive?